Utilize good fishing safety so you always enjoy incident free fishing trips

 Failing to do so can result in a catastrophe like this one.

-A planning video can be upwards of an hour long, because I meticulously go over the area I'll be navigating and fishing, in order to avoid underwater hazards and safely traverse the marsh.
+These videos can be lengthy, because I meticulously go over the area I'll be navigating and fishing, in order to avoid underwater hazards and safely traverse the marsh.

 It's solid fishing safety, all before I ever launch the boat.